kintrix007/nlg-school-timetable-bot/README.md

   elective: false
 ```
 1. You need to always follow the format `"HH:MM"` for the start time.
-1. The length can be any number, this tell the length in minutes.
+1. The length can be any number, this tells the length of the lesson in minutes.
 1. The elective just signifies whether or not a class is elective.
 Can be ignored completely, and just always set to `false` (recommended)

 ~~TO DO: Finish writing this...~~